Digital Literacy is a program of Literacy Rochester that teaches adults basic computer skills.

 Job applications submitted

-New community sites.
-More than doubling our presence in the community in the past 2 years.
+New sites; more than doubling our presence in the community in the past two years

 Customers created an email account to be better accessible to prospective employers, family and friends, and community groups

 Value of Volunteer Time of $30.18 Per Hour

 Customers get help with many different tasks, commonly including how to:

 Upload a document to email or a USB drive